annejan/swarmtv/trunk/swarmtv/readme.txt

 Introduction :

-RSS-torrent is a program that downloads selected torrents from an RSS stream, and puts them in a directory for your torrent program to find them.
+SwarmTv is a program that downloads selected torrents from an RSS stream, and puts them in a directory for your torrent program to find them.
 When RSS information is downloaded, the usefull fields are extracted and inserted into an Sqlite database.